-Home balance activities can make a huge difference.
+Doing balance activities regularly can make a huge difference.

 Every year in America, according to the National Council On Aging (NCOA), 1 in 4 people 65 or older falls.
 Even if you do not suffer a serious injury, the fear of falling may lead you to restrict your activities and cause you to weaken.
-There are many factors which can help reduce falls, including: vision care, home safety, proper footwear, and hydration.
-However, keeping your balance system strong by participating in exercise produces consistently beneficial results (JAMA 2018).
+There are many factors which can help reduce falls, including: vision, home safety, proper footwear, hydration, cognition, etc. However, keeping your body strong by participating in balance exercise produces consistently beneficial results (JAMA 2018).

 Home balance activities don’t have to be fancy.